drycc/workflow/src/installing-workflow/configuring-object-storage.md

 A variety of Drycc Workflow components rely on an object storage system to do their work including storing application slugs, Docker images and database logs.

-Drycc Workflow ships with [Minio][minio] by default, which provides in-cluster, ephemeral object storage.
-This means that _if the Minio server crashes, all data will be lost_.
-Therefore, **Minio should be used for development or testing only**.
+Drycc Workflow ships with [Storage][storage] by default, which provides in-cluster.

 ## Configuring off-cluster Object Storage

 Every component that relies on object storage uses two inputs for configuration:

 1. You must use object storage services that are compatible with S3 API
-2. Access credentials stored as a Kubernetes secret named `minio-creds`
+2. Access credentials stored as a Kubernetes secret named `storage-creds`

 The helm chart for Drycc Workflow can be easily configured to connect Workflow components to off-cluster object storage.
 Drycc Workflow currently supports Google Compute Storage, Amazon S3, [Azure Blob Storage][] and OpenStack Swift Storage.